hasnain-malek/Linux_admin_scripts/LVM/Guide.md

 4. **Follow Prompts:** Respond to the script prompts to configure LVM according to your requirements.
 5. **Review and Confirm:** Review the changes proposed by the script before proceeding.
 6. **Complete Setup:** Once the script completes, verify the setup by checking LVs and mounts.

----

-This Markdown content outlines the purpose, requirements, flow, and usage instructions for your Auto LVM Setup Script.
-Adjust any details as per your specific script implementation and preferences.